I was training a client who was getting knee pain when she squatted.

 The trunk moves forward when we do a squat.

 If our trunk moves more than 45 degrees forward, the extra weight of our bodies moves over the balls of our feet and leads to greater activation and stress on the knees by pressing the knee cap (patella) and the knee joint together.

-This shift in weight is a compensation pattern for a weak core.
+This weight shift is a compensation pattern for a weak core.

-If you move your upper body so your trunk is less than 45 degrees, you put greater stress on your core.
-The deep and superficial muscles of the core have to work harder to keep you in the position but this also shifts your weight so it is over the middle of your feet and heels.
+If you move your upper body, so your trunk is less than 45 degrees, you stress your core more significantly.
+The deep and superficial muscles of the core have to work harder to keep you in the position, but this also shifts your weight, so it is over the middle of your feet and heels.
 This shift in the weight on your feet will decrease the stress on the knee.

 How to Strengthen Your Core For Less Knee Pain

 You can begin by moving from standing into the squat position with the trunk less than 45 degrees forward.

 I teach this with one hand on the stomach and one on the lower back.
 I get my clients to activate the core and move from standing to squatting.

 I will get them to hold the squat position for 10 seconds and then move back into standing for ten repetitions.